Masamitsu1025/ruhmi-framework-mcu/install/README.md

 ``

 Activate the vurtual environment as following
-Before activating the vertual environment, you may need to change the security policy for shell execution.
+Before activating the vertual environment, you may need to change the execution policy for shell execution.
 ```
 PS C:\work> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 PS C:\work> .venv\Scripts\Activate.ps1